nirajpoudel/Supply-Chain-Floor-to-Forecast/README.md

 ---

-# Final Thought
+# 💭 Final Thought

-Many people believe they need to start over to move into analytics, business intelligence, or technology-focused careers.
+Many people think moving into analytics, business intelligence, data, or AI means starting from scratch.

-In reality, many analysts spend their careers trying to understand the operational processes that frontline workers already know.
+It doesn't.

+If you've worked in a warehouse, distribution center, manufacturing plant, retail store, or logistics operation, you've already been surrounded by the data that businesses use to make decisions every day.

+You've seen inventory problems.

+You've experienced shipping delays.

+You've dealt with stockouts.

+You've counted inventory.

+You've moved products.

+You've helped customers.

+You've solved operational problems.

+The difference is that analysts, planners, and managers often look at the same work through a different lens.

-This roadmap helps bridge that gap.
+This roadmap is designed to help you make that connection.

-The goal isn't to leave operations behind.

-The goal is to understand operations so deeply that you can use data, analytics, automation, and AI to improve them.
+Not by teaching tools first, but by helping you understand how the work you already know connects to data, analytics, automation, and AI.

+Because the strongest analysts don't just understand dashboards.

+They understand the operation behind the dashboard.

+And if you've spent time on the floor, you're already closer than you think.